What's the difference?

 Your experience of studying life sciences before university usually involves studying a wide range of topics under the broad umbrella of “Biology”, but at degree level, you’re invited to specialise a little further.

 Biology, Biological Sciences and Biomedical Sciences all cover a broad range of interesting topics and open up a world of exciting career options.
 Plus all three areas offer a lot of flexibility and choice, so you can personalise your degree as you study and your interests develop.

 Each course gives you the chance to undertake an independent research project, experience an industrial placement or study year abroad.

 The choice very much depends on your personal interests, so consider what you have enjoyed studying the most so far and where you think you’d like to take your studies in the future.

-Are you interested in plants and animals and how they work?
-Fascinated by environments and ecosystems?
-Want to get a better understanding of evolution and genetics?
+Are you interested in whole organism biology; how microbes, plants and animals function?
+Are you fascinated by how organisms interact with each other and their environments?
+Do you want to understand organismal evolution and genetics?
 Biology might be the route for you.

 Our BSc Biology course is a broad-based degree with an emphasis on organismal biology.